PX4/PX4-user_guide/en/assembly/_assembly.md

 Low-power telemetry radios are powered from the port, and generally no further configuration should be required.

 If using higher power/range radios you will need to separately power the radio from a BEC and modify the telemetry port data rates.
-You may also need to configure the radio itself — check radio-specific documentation for configuration information.
+You may also need to configure the radio itself, and for IP radios you may need to connect to it via Ethernet — check radio-specific documentation for setup and configuration information.

 ::: details